AnSavvides/d3act/README.md

 ## Contributing

 All contributions are welcome; fork the repository, make your changes and open a pull request.
 Try to stick to the coding conventions that are already in place.

+To build things locally, you can just `grunt watch` from the project's root directory.
+This will also lint code using [ESLint](http://eslint.org/); if you would like to just lint the code, you could also just use `grunt lint`.

 ## License